 14. Hotel 1926 Malta

 Now that you got well-fed, you will need a place to get a good rest!
-Just two blocks away, on a strategic position for exploring Sliema, but also Valletta just ferry ride away, is Hotel 1926 Malta!
+Just two blocks away, in a strategic position for exploring Sliema, but also Valletta just a ferry ride away, is Hotel 1926 Malta!

-This 4-star hotel got its name after a year of birth of Sunny Borg, the founder of Bortex, the textile industry giant that reached out into the hospitality sector.
-Taking inspiration from life and passions of the late Maltese entrepreneur, this new boutique hotel offers luxury rooms and suites, the seasonal beach club on the water’s edge, and all-year-round in-house spa by Swiss Resense brand.
+This 4-star hotel got its name after the year of birth of Sunny Borg, the founder of Bortex, the textile industry giant that reached out into the hospitality sector.
+Taking inspiration from the life and passions of the late Maltese entrepreneur, this new boutique hotel offers luxury rooms and suites, the seasonal beach club on the water’s edge, and an all-year-round in-house spa by the Swiss Resense brand.

 Opened in 2018, 1926 Hotel & Spa still has space to develop, grow and fine-tune.
 However, the direction is clear: a modern and environment-friendly hotel.
 From digital check-in and using the pin code to open one’s room to the electronic version of the “do not disturb” sign, the hotel tries to eliminate the use of paper and plastic.
 The guest directory is displayed on a SuitePad tablet in each of 161 rooms.
 Even cups you will find in the spa area are BioCups, made of plant-derived bioplastic, not oil.

 Staying at Hotel 1926 will annul the fatigue of Malta sightseeing.
 Knowing that you have a choice of jumping onto a plush bed with herbal pillows (lavender and chamomile), or plunging into an aquatonic pool, is a balm for your tired body.
 You can relax in dry and wet saunas, or try the complimentary sea salt scrub in the privacy of your own bathroom.
 With Stephen Cordina’s scent diffusers, the room easily becomes a mini spa!